brianmaissy/grow/README.md

   Modify might need to be updated accordingly.
 Randomize will return a function.
 * Document grow functions, shape functions, and tools
 * Tests
-* Implement new organization, not as a meteor project.